elugens/hello-javascript/docs/general-javascript-questions/advanced-functions/the-var-declaration.md

 ```

 :::note
 It is not something we should use in modern JavaScript code, but you can still find them in old scripts.
-So, you should know what they are when you see it in code.
+So, you should know what they are when you see them in code.
 :::

   </div>